Linkgls/Linsheng-Linkgls-intern-repo/Milestones_12_FocusBearSpecificLibraries/README.md

 npx create-expo-app@latest --template react-navigation/template
 ```

-Use the default name my-app.
-The path of this app is ./Milestones_12_Focus\
+Use the name test-m12.
+The path of this app is
-Bear\ specific\ libraries/my-app
+./Milestones_12_FocusBearSpecificLibraries/test-m12

 ## install the react navigation